DrexelSmartHouse/DragonHomeNetwork/README.md

-# Outdated as of 5/3/19.
+# Updated as of 10/26/20.
 Will be updated in the near future.

 # DragonHomeNetwork